yadhu103/PRODIGY_ML_02/README.md

 ## Files

 - `mall_customers.csv`: The dataset used for clustering.
-- `KMeans_Clustering.ipynb`: Jupyter Notebook containing the Python code for KMeans clustering.
+- `PRODIGY_ML_02.ipynb`: Jupyter Notebook containing the Python code for KMeans clustering.
 - `README.md`: This file, providing an overview of the project.

 ## Usage